New Hire Mentorship Program

 Each new writer is connected with a member of our editorial team who picks up the phone to welcome them to the network, shed some light on next steps, and answer any questions.

 This mentor will handpick their first few orders, guide them through the QA process, and ensure they feel comfortable delivering work to clients.

 With an eye towards scalability, we redesigned the entire email experience for new hires.

 We started capturing events to use as triggers for sending educational emails—telling writers what they need to know when it’s actionable for them.
 Event examples: Taking your first order, submitting your first draft, hearing back from QA.

 We got rid of the lengthy, plain text emails and developed a more user-friendly, branded HTML email campaign delivered through the persona of our writer network manager.

 The tone is supportive and encouraging, with a focus on how Talent Inc. can bring value to them.

-In bite-size chunks, we help writers understand the entire Talent Inc. ecosystem and writing process, positioning Editorial Review and the QA process as a value-add that will make them experts in their field, instead of resume writing cops.
+In bite-size chunks, we help writers understand the entire Talent Inc. ecosystem and writing process, positioning Editorial Review and the QA process as a value-add that will make them experts in their field.

-This campaign nudges new hires through our onboarding experience, providing greater capacity for Talent Inc. to fulfill orders and bolstering the earning potential of independent contractors.
+This campaign nudges new hires through our onboarding process, providing greater capacity for Talent Inc. to fulfill orders and bolstering the earning potential of independent contractors.